likhon-developer/NoCodeAI/README.md

 # NoCodeAI
-NoCodeAI  -  Next-generation, serverless, NoCode AI platform with a modern UI that features a comprehensive set of tools for building, deploying, and managing AI-powered applications!
+NoCodeAI  -  Next-generation, serverless, platform with features a comprehensive set of tools for building, deploying, and managing AI-powered applications!